MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 #### Authenticate via Visual Studio Code

-Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the IDE.
+Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the editor.
 Apps using `DefaultAzureCredential` or `VisualStudioCodeCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate in Visual Studio Code, first ensure the Azure Account extension is installed.
-Once the extension is installed, open the **Command Palette** and run the **Azure: Sign In** command.
+To authenticate in Visual Studio Code, ensure the Azure Account extension is installed.
+Once installed, open the **Command Palette** and run the **Azure: Sign In** command.

-Additionally, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.0.5/sdk/identity/identity-vscode) plugin package.
+Additionally, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.1.0/sdk/identity/identity-vscode) plugin package.
 This package provides the dependencies of `VisualStudioCodeCredential` and enables it.
 See [Plugins](##plugins).

+It's a [known issue](https://github.com/Azure/azure-sdk-for-js/issues/20500) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
+A long-term fix to this problem is in progress.
+In the meantime, consider [authenticating via the Azure CLI](#authenticating-via-the-azure-cli).

 ### Authenticate the client in browsers

 To authenticate Azure SDKs within web browsers, we currently offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
-It is necessary to [create an Azure App Registration](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the portal for your web application first.
+It is necessary to [create an Azure App Registration](/azure/active-directory/develop/scenario-spa-app-registration) in the portal for your web application first.

 ## Key concepts

-If this is your first time using `@azure/identity` or the Microsoft identity platform (Azure Active Directory), we recommend that you read [Using `@azure/identity` with Microsoft Identity Platform](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_2.0.5/documentation/using-azure-identity.md) first.
+If this is your first time using `@azure/identity` or the Microsoft identity platform (Azure Active Directory), we recommend that you read [Using `@azure/identity` with Microsoft Identity Platform](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_2.1.0/documentation/using-azure-identity.md) first.
 This document will give you a deeper understanding of the platform and how to configure your Azure account correctly.

 ### Credentials

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across Azure SDK accept credentials when they are constructed, and service clients use those credentials to authenticate requests to the service.

 The Azure Identity library focuses on OAuth authentication with Azure Active directory, and it offers a variety of credential classes capable of acquiring an AAD token to authenticate service requests.
-All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_2.0.5/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a TokenCredential.
+All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_2.1.0/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a TokenCredential.

 See [Credential Classes](#credential-classes).